-Neptune, the god of the sea, is one of the best known Roman gods and there are fountains dedicated to him in numerous European cities including Rome, Florence, Madrid and Berlin.
+Neptune is one of the best known Roman gods and there are fountains dedicated to him in numerous European cities including Rome, Florence, Madrid and Berlin.

 Neptune’s fountain in Barcelona was inaugurated in 1882.
 Originally located in the Port Vell harbour, in 1912 the fountain was moved to the Laribal Gardens on Montjuïc where it stayed until 1975.
 In 1983, after eight years in storage, it was finally transfered to its current location in front of the Basilica of la Mercè.

 History of Neptune’s fountain

 During the nineteenth century Barcelona was one of the busiest ports on the Mediterranean.
 Classical sculptures portraying Greek and Roman Gods were very fashionable at the time and, when the Barcelona Port Authority decided to commission a monumental fountain, they naturally thought of Neptune, the Roman god of the sea.

 The fountain was a collaboration between two Catalan sculptors.
 Adrià Ferran who created the statue of Neptune and Celdoni Guixà who decorated the base and carved the four classical sphinxes.